 Gedling Borough Council are proud to promote their parks and in particular the value and status of Breck Hill park.
-It is our aim to work in partnership with community as highlighted in the section 'Community Involvement' to promote the Park.
-We have developed the strategic marketing complement the wider management plan which will be reviewed annually.
+It is our aim to work in partnership with highlighted community as in the 'Community Involvement' section to promote the Park.
+We have developed the marketing strategic complement the wider management plan which will be reviewed annually